Contents

 Preparation for plating: For electroplating, it is essential to have a conductive copper layer inside via holes since they also contain fiberglass.
 This can be achieved using traditional electroless plating or the black hole process.

-Plating: A photoresist is used to create the image of via holes that require filling.
-The photoresist over the via is removed after development so that only desired are exposed.
+Plating: A photoresist creates the image of via holes that require filling.
+The photoresist over the via is removed after development so that only the desired are exposed.
 Now, using the electroplating process, via walls are plated with copper.
 Next, the complete photoresist layer is removed and baked to remove the moisture.

 Filling with resin: After plating, vias are ready to be filled with resin.
-The filling process is conducted with pressure and vacuum to avoid any voids in the hole barrel.
+Pressure and vacuum are applied during the filling process to prevent any voids in the hole barrel.
 The excess resin is removed from the board and baked to harden.

 Planarization: After curing, the filled resins can have bumps.
 Hence, a machine with mechanical brushes removes the excess resin and creates a uniform surface.
 This is called planarization.
 This facilitates a smooth over-plating process, which is essential for soldering components.